General

 }

 This code has a critical flaw: the PDA is derived using only the mint address.
-This means that all pools for the same token type share the same signing authority, creating a dangerous attack vector.
+This means that all vaults for the same token type share the same signing authority, creating a dangerous attack vector.

 An attacker can exploit this by: